Bigg Boss 11: Sarabhai Vs Sarabhai’s Rupali Ganguly Says Hina Khan Looks Like A Pathological Liar!

 Rupali feels that Hina has completely sabotaged her image.
 She also hopes that Hina manages to redeem herself before the season ends.

-Previously, Karan Patel, Kishwer Merchant and Sayantani Ghosh had criticised Hina's acts, and now Rupali and Manveer too, have negative opinion on Hina!
+Previously, Karan Patel, Kishwer Merchant and Sayantani Ghosh had criticised Hina's acts, and now Rupali and Manveer too, have negative opinions about Hina!
 As Rupali said, Hina Khan will have to mend her ways before the season ends!

 Vatsal Sheth Marries Ishita Dutta In Hush-Hush Ceremony; B'wood Stars Kajol-Ajay & Others Attend